Nurses usually don’t wake up in the morning and think, “Gosh, I need some disability insurance!”

 - Mental/nervous benefit for the duration of the benefit period

 - Coordination with social security administration benefit (it lowers the cost of your policy, but I generally don’t recommend it.
 Contact me for further information)

 Disability Insurance Underwriting For Nurses

-It’s important to understand how disability insurance carriers underwrite your application.
+Now that you know the important elements of a disability insurance policy, you need to understand how disability insurance companies underwrite your application.

 Oh, I just went through the life insurance process.
 I know how it works, you say.